 Your Australian Government rebate received

-The PHIIB’s share of the dollar amount of premium reduction, paid by Department of Human Services (Medicare) directly to the health fund, associated with the premiums paid in the relevant premium period during the financial year.
+The PHIIB’s share of the dollar amount of premium reduction, paid by Services Australia (Medicare) directly to the health fund, associated with the premiums paid in the relevant premium period during the financial year.

 The effective date of an Australian Government rebate received amount will always be the received date of the source payment that triggered the rebate claim.